Samsung opens Bixby to third-party developers

 By comparison, more than 50,000 skills made primarily with the Alexa Skills Kit are in the Alexa Skills Store, and hundreds of Google Assistant actions have been made with Dialogflow or the Actions on Google platform since 2016.

-In addition to catch up on building a third-party ecosystem, Bixby, which first became available in early 2017, has been generally considered slow to catch up with competitors like Amazon’s Alexa and Google Assistant in its set of features and capabilities.
-However as the maker of 500 million devices a year, Samsung is one of the largest home appliance makers on the planet and its definition of success may vary greatly compared to other tech companies deploying AI assistants.
+In addition to being slow to build a third-party ecosystem, Bixby, which first became available in early 2017, has been generally considered far behind competitors like Amazon’s Alexa and Google Assistant in its set of features and capabilities.
+However, as the maker of 500 million devices a year, Samsung is one of the largest home appliance makers on the planet, and its definition of success may differ greatly from other tech companies deploying AI assistants.

 Since launch, Bixby has expanded to include things like Bixby Vision for visual search and Bixby Makeup, which lets you try on makeup using augmented reality.